IVRE flow is a beta feature meant to analyze network flows between hosts. It can be seen as:

 - a cartography tool to get a better understanding of a supposedly known network (but there is no such thing as a “known network”)

 - a monitoring tool to spot unwanted flows in your network

-There are two tools for data insertion, the first is bro-based:
+There are two tools for data insertion, the first is based on Zeek (Bro):